allesklar/tkh_content/README.md

 # TKH Content

 This Rails engine puts the C in CMS.
 It provides the pages and the blog section.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.

 It's still embryonic but many improvements to come.
+The blog is not in yet.